CD Review: Mungo Jerry – The Albums 1976-81 (Cherry Red)

 The fourth disc on the collection is 1980’s Six A Side which at the time collected together several non LP singles and B-sides released between 1976 and 1980.

 Among the rarities are several tracks recorded under the name The Insiders and Ray Dorset’s original rendition of the 1980 disco hit Feels Like I’m In Love.
-The track of course would be a million seller for Kelly Marie and displays that almost a decade after topping the charts, Ray still had the knack to write a chart-topping hit for a seemingly different genre.
+The track of course would be a million seller for Kelly Marie and displays that almost a decade after topping the charts himself with In The Summertime, Ray still had the knack to write a chart-topping hit for a seemingly different genre.

 The release also features the feelgood track Summertime Holiday, itself a cheeky nod to In The Summertime and it would appear The Mixtures own Mungo Jerry stylized hit, The Pushbike Song!